Chinese Olympian Eileen Gu working for Salt Lake Games bid

 To the non-Chinese media, she often offered unclear answers.
 Some of the scrutiny was viewed as unfair, although she was placed in the spotlight by lucrative commercial deals offered by China.

-Her move to work for the American bid could damage her popularity in China, particularly in a time of heighten geopolitical tensions between the two countries.
+Her move to work for the American bid could eventually damage her popularity in China as memories of Beijing fade, and particularly in a time of heightened geopolitical tensions between the two countries.

+Gu attended an assembly of Chinese Olympians in early April at the Great Hall of the People in Beijing, where Xi Jinping — the general secretary of the Chinese Communist Party — singled her out for recognition.

+“Gu Ailing loves to eat Chinese pies,” Xi said, using her Chinese name, going off script, and drawing some laugher.
+He was referring to Gu being seen a few times during the Olympics enjoying a Chinese dumpling.

 Salt Lake is bidding for the 2030 Winter Olympics along with Sapporo, Japan, and Vancouver, British Columbia.
 Spain has also expressed interest.